tmastny/browse/README.md

 <!-- badges: end -->

 browse makes it easy to open Github links from RStudio.
-Try `Browse remote files` addin while highlighting text in a file.
+Try `Browse to remote file` addin while highlighting text in a file.

 ![](browse.gif)